MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/acpi-defined-devices.md

 ---
 title: ACPI-defined Devices
-description: The ACPI 5.0 specification defines a number of device types to represent and control typical platform features. ms.date: 03/22/2023
+description: The ACPI 5.0 specification defines many device types to represent and control typical platform features. ms.date: 09/26/2024
 ---

 # ACPI-defined devices

-The [ACPI 5.0 specification](https://uefi.org/specifications) defines a number of device types to represent and control typical platform features.
+The [ACPI 5.0 specification](https://uefi.org/specifications) defines many device types to represent and control typical platform features.
 For example, ACPI defines a power button, a sleep button, and system indicators.
 For SoC-based platforms, Windows provides built-in drivers to support the ACPI-defined devices that are described in this article.

 For more information, see section 9, "ACPI-Defined Devices and Device-Specific Objects", in the ACPI 5.0 specification.